Reporting on Covid-19 and HIV in South Africa is like night and day, Mia Malan, who has reported on both epidemics, writes.

 That, of course, was, if you DID disagree with the government.

-But there were some in the media who either agreed with the president and the health minister, or could not muster the courage to oppose them.
+There were some in the media who either agreed with the president and the health minister, or could not muster the courage to oppose them.
 It was all about politics, and power.

 The politics of Aids